versceana/verilog-contest/content/docs/2025/TeamSync/week2.md

 - Enhance the user interface by adding button animations for both default and active (pressed) states
 - Explore and evaluate pagination approaches for handling long project or user lists on the frontend
 - Configure Nginx on the backend to manage routing and API gateway functionality
-- Begin working on the mobile version of the user interface
 - Hold a meeting with potential customers and/or stackeholders

 **Confirmation of the code's operability**